 c.
 Diversity and Inclusion

 i.
-In light of its theme, WE1S primarily understands diversity and inclusion to refer to facilitating the ability of underrepresented racial/ethnic groups--and also first-generation-to-college, immigrants, and others--to embrace the humanities in common with others so as to contribute to the full life of individuals, groups, educational and cultural institutions, and, ultimately, society.
-While there are many exceptions, members of such groups are often seen--as much by themselves as others--to focus disproportionately on a narrow range of disciplinary and career goals during the early trajectory of their group’s entry into the social commonwealth.
-This was the precedent set in the mid-twentieth century when Ivy League universities such as Yale throttled the admission of Jewish students--in part, or ostensibly, because they were perceived to be narrowly focused on scientific and technical fields as opposed to the well-rounded “liberal arts” of the “Yale Man” (see Kabaservice).
+In light of its theme, WE1S primarily understands diversity and inclusion to refer to facilitating the ability of underrepresented racial/ethnic groups―and also first-generation-to-college, immigrants, and others―to embrace the humanities in common with others so as to contribute to the full life of individuals, groups, educational and cultural institutions, and, ultimately, society.
+While there are many exceptions, members of such groups are often seen―as much by themselves as others―to focus disproportionately on a narrow range of disciplinary and career goals during the early trajectory of their group’s entry into the social commonwealth.
+This was the precedent set in the mid-twentieth century when Ivy League universities such as Yale throttled the admission of Jewish students―in part, or ostensibly, because they were perceived to be narrowly focused on scientific and technical fields as opposed to the well-rounded “liberal arts” of the “Yale Man” (see Kabaservice).
 In different ways, versions of such perceptions about these groups of people have continued, with particular groups identifying or being identified as devoted primarily to STEM, social-science, business, and other non-humanities disciplinary and career goals.
 Students in these groups find life-fulfilling ways of being and working as “human” that somehow shunt the humanities to the side, even if the humanities is one of their core passions or, in fact, are part of their deep cultural heritage.
-Alternatively, one of the best entries into the humanities for such students is through the door that is designated by themselves and others as specifically “their” humanities--for example, their particular literature or their history (areas of study provided for by today’s robust, innovative majors in such fields).
+Alternatively, one of the best entries into the humanities for such students is through the door that is designated by themselves and others as specifically “their” humanities―for example, their particular literature or their history (areas of study provided for by today’s robust, innovative majors in such fields).

 A core mission of WE1S’s plan for expanded research, therefore, is to acquire materials that facilitate understanding the complex relationship of underrepresented and other groups to the humanities.
 As detailed above, WE1S has identified resources (databases such as Ethnic Newswatch, Proquest Black Newspapers, and Proquest U.S. Hispanic Newsstand) in which materials can be researched and folded into its topic modeling analysis that might serve this purpose.
 In addition, WE1S has begun consulting with scholars and university administrators specializing in the cultures of underrepresented groups to discover more such discursive materials.
 The aim is to position WE1S to ask such questions as: how do mainstream media position students and others from particular groups relative to the humanities?
 How do media articles addressed specifically to such groups compare with mainstream media?
 In what ways does public opinion about the very ideal of “diversity and inclusion” correlate with public opinion about the humanities?